Adam Driver and Jonathan Pryce star in Terry Gilliam’s long-delayed epic

 Gilliam’s tendency to favour madcap comic sequences and lavish spectacle over engaging storytelling hamstrings him once again

-Don Quixote opens in Spain, where a conceited commercial director named Toby (Driver) is filming his latest slick, soulless ad.
+Don Quixote opens in Spain, where a conceited commercial director named Toby (Adam Driver) is filming his latest slick, soulless ad.
 But during his downtime he stumbles upon a bootleg copy of his old student film, about Don Quixote, which was shot in a nearby village.
-Nostalgic — but also seeking to reconnect with his younger self, who aspired to be an artist — Toby travels to the village, where he discovers that the man he cast as Quixote (Pryce) has since come to believe that he is the character in the Cervantes book.
+Nostalgic — but also seeking to reconnect with his younger self, who aspired to be an artist — Toby travels to the village, where he discovers that the man he cast as Quixote (Jonathan Pryce) has since come to believe that he is the character in the Cervantes book.

 Gilliam and co-writer Tony Grisoni have reworked the material since their previous attempts to launch the project, which was at one point to star Jean Rochefort and Johnny Depp.
 This new version celebrates the cracked certainty of this elderly, possibly deranged man who’s sure he’s a noble knight — a very Gilliam-esque protagonist who wouldn’t have been out of place in Brazil or The Fisher King.
 But the introduction of Toby, a once-promising director who has compromised his talent for money and security, serves as an intriguing counterpoint and, perhaps, a cautionary tale for a maverick like Gilliam.

-The interactions between the two men — “Don” thinks Toby is his loyal squire Sancho Panza — might be a manifestation of the filmmaker’s internal debate between recklessly following his muse and being more pragmatic and, while Gilliam’s fans may find that psychodrama fascinating, it’s not entertaining or moving enough for anyone else.
-That’s unfortunate considering that Driver’s reliably amusing deadpan demeanour works well off Pryce’s fully committed bug-eyed insanity, which the veteran actor mines for occasional laughs and pathos.
+The interactions between the two men — “Don” thinks Toby is his loyal squire Sancho Panza — might be a manifestation of the filmmaker’s internal debate between recklessly following his muse and being more pragmatic and, while Gilliam’s fans may find that psychodrama fascinating, it’s not entertaining or moving enough.
+That’s unfortunate, considering that Driver’s reliably amusing deadpan demeanour works well off Pryce’s fully committed bug-eyed insanity, which the veteran actor mines for occasional laughs and pathos.

 But although Don Quixote’s setup has potential — Toby will learn that his student film shoot had severe repercussions on other townspeople beyond Don — Gilliam’s tendency to favour madcap comic sequences and lavish spectacle over engaging storytelling hamstrings him once again.
 Production designer Benjamín Fernández and cinematographer Nicola Sancho Pecorini fill the frame with opulent visuals as Toby and Don travel across a surreal landscape seemingly cut off from time.
 But characters don’t develop so much as they lurch from set piece to set piece, pushed around by the director’s whimsical, sometimes juvenile impulses